JacobJacob/tuyasmart_bizbundle_ios_doc/en/pages/activator/README.md

 **Note**

-The WiFi device Activation process needs to obtain the  ssid of the current WiFi , and the project needs to add the following permission statement in info.plist.
+The Wi-Fi device Activation process needs to obtain the  ssid of the current Wi-Fi , and the project needs to add the following permission statement in info.plist.
 Then create a CLLocationManager object, and call the requestWhenInUseAuthorization method.

 ```
 NSLocationAlwaysAndWhenInUseUsageDescription